GitLeeRepo/JavaScriptNotes/Angular4Notes.md

 	ng serve
 	```

-* Load the intial app in the browsers at `localhost:4200` to verify installation
+* Load the initial app in the browsers at `localhost:4200` to verify installation

 # Structure of the Angular App